Teacup Pomeranian Origin, Size, Temperament, Lifespan and Colors

 Luxating patella: This condition occurs when the patellar groove is too shallow or not adequately secure.
 The symptoms include discomfort, which ultimately triggers regular hopping.

 Black skin disease: This condition impacts male Poms and is accompanied by loss of hair.
 The condition takes place mainly when the dog is in the puberty stage.

-< substantial>Tracheal collapse: This condition is defined by weakening the canine’s tracheal rings in the windpipe.
-When these rings deteriorate, the walls around the throat also damage, leading to the collapse of the throat.
+Tracheal collapse: This condition is defined by weakening the canine’s tracheal rings in the windpipe.
+When these rings deteriorate, the walls around the throat are also damaged, leading to the collapse of the throat.